Mint Coin Guide

 Help!
 I opened the box!

-If you ignored this and opened the box, reach out to support with an image of the box and we will go over your options, which are unique to each deal.
-Those options can include: cancelling your reservation (with or without a cancellation fee), accepting the coin as normal, or accepting the coin at a lower rate.
+If you ignored this and opened the box, reach out to support with an image of the box and we will go over your options, which are unique to each instance of rule-breaking.
+Those options can include, at our sole discretion: cancelling your reservation (with or without a cancellation fee), accepting the coin as agreed, or accepting the coin at a lower rate.

 Shipping

 In the pop-up, enter the address where you’d like the coin to go if USPS fails to deliver it.
-Because we use a flat-rate shipping option from USPS for coins, it doesn’t really matter if this address is where you’ll mail the coin.
+Because we use a flat-rate shipping option from USPS for coins, it doesn’t really matter if this address is where you’ll mail the coin from.

 Insurance

-With Bullion we buy outside insurance but for US Mint coins we cover losses ourselves.
+For US Mint coins < $3500 we cover losses ourselves.
 Our rules are therefore simpler: if you follow our shipping instructions and the tracking history shows that your item was tendered to USPS, we will cover losses in transit.
 If your package stops moving for over a week, reach out to support and we will reach out to USPS to check on the status.
 If/when we learn that the item is lost we will mark it payable for you and we will cover it out of pocket.

 Frequently Asked Questions